|

 began.
 Your voice can return to normal at the end of the

 session as you leave hypnosis.
+Make yourself comfortableFind a place that is quiet,

 comfortable and free from disturbance to practice